Award of the George Cross to Malta: The George Cross Award

 The George Cross was instituted by King George VI, on 24 September 1940, replacing the Empire Gallantry Medal.
 It is the civilian equivalent to the Victoria Cross.
 While intended mainly for civilians, it is awarded also to certain fighting services, confined however to actions for which purely military honours are not normally given.
 This medal is awarded only for acts of the greatest heroism or the most conspicuous courage in circumstances of extreme danger.

 Awarded to Malta

 One of only three collective awards of the George Cross was the award to Malta.
-This award was made by King George VI by a handwritten letter:
+This award was made by King George VI in a handwritten letter: